lucendio/lecture-devops-infos/content/assignments/_index.md

 *Examples:* GPTs, coding agents, chatbots

-*Reference:* part(s) of the prompt history[^3] led to the respective line(s)
+*Reference:* excerpts(s) of the prompt history[^3] that led to the respective line(s)

 *Location:* Git commit message

 *Procedure:*
-* put your work and the AI-based content into different commits
+* split your work and the AI-based content into different commits
+* break down prompt history and the related content into self-contained and comprehensible commits; group related changes
-* indicate AI-based content by prefixing the commit title with `ai():` and optionally mention the tool, like `ai(sonnet):`
+* indicate AI-based content by prefixing the commit title with `ai:` and optionally mention the tool, like `ai(sonnet):`
-* break down prompt history and the related content into separate commits
+* a commit message contains all parts emerged from the interaction with the AI (inputs, and if it's more that just the commit diff, also outputs) leading to the respective changes
+* provide the same indication of source to prompts that you did not write yourself
 * linking a prompt history is not permitted

 [^1]: code or text was actually written by yourself but originates from utilizing said tools
 [^2]: based on *machine learning* (commonly known as *artificial intelligence*, such as *large language models* etc.)